dev-cycles/contextive/docs/adr/0001-general-architecture.md

 * Constrained by the capabilities of the Language Server Protocol
 * More complexity when deploying extensions, e.g.:
-   * still need to determine if the Contextly Language Server will be bundled with extensions or need to be downloaded separately?
+   * still need to determine if the Contextive Language Server will be bundled with extensions or need to be downloaded separately?
    * what if a user is using multiple IDEs, will they share a Language Server Process, or have separate processes?
 * Use of Language Server Protocol Custom Messages may have varying levels of support in different IDE Frameworks